89luca89/distrobox/docs/usage/distrobox-export.md

-	--app/-a:		name of the application to export --bin/-b:		absolute path of the binary to export --delete/-d:		delete exported application or binary
+	--app/-a:		name of the application to export --bin/-b:		absolute path of the binary to export
+	--list-apps:		list applications exported from this container --list-binaries		list binaries exported from this container, use -ep to specify custom paths to search --delete/-d:		delete exported application or binary
 	--export-label/-el:	label to add to exported application name.
 				Use "none" to disable.